Category Archives: Rolf Lassgård

 Ove (Rolf Lassgard) is a fifty-nine-year-old curmudgeon living in suburban Sweden.
 He is the keeper of law and order in his quaint, little community of bungalows, regularly ridiculing rule breakers and the oblivious with torrents of shouts and insults.

-He despises several neighbors including a beautiful cat that walks around the complex as if she owns the place.
+He despises several neighbors, including a beautiful cat who walks around the complex as if she owns it.

 Through flashbacks, we are taken on a journey through the past as we learn all there is to know about Ove.

-A Man Called Ove is not exactly dark, but certainly not trivial or fluff.
-I found the film rich with great writing and character development.
+A Man Called Ove is not exactly dark, but it is certainly not trivial or fluff.
+The film is rich with excellent writing and character development.

-Romance is also a major theme but not in a corny way.
-For much of the running time, Ove’s deceased wife Sonja is a complete mystery.
+Romance is also a significant theme, but not in a corny way.
+For much of the running time, Ove’s deceased wife, Sonja, is a complete mystery.
 We only know that Ove misses her terribly and cannot wait to be with her in the afterlife.
 We only get brief glimpses of her photo on the table.

 When finally introduced to the story, we see them both in their younger years, filled with hope and promise.
 I beamed with delight during these wonderful moments.
 The scenes of their innocent first dates and the connection they develop are heartwarming.

-Later, when Sonja’s story is wholly explored, we come to a new appreciation for Ove and why he is the way he is in present times.
-We understand him better and the character develops.
+Later, when Sonja’s story is fully explored, we show a new appreciation for Ove and why he is the way he is today.
+We understand him better, and the character develops.

-Some paths that life takes Ove and Sonja are tear-inducing and emotional, largely due to the character and personality that Sonja possesses.
-Along with the Ove and Sonja back story, we are treated to scenes of Ove and his father, in the past.
+Some paths that life takes Ove and Sonja down are tear-inducing and emotional, primarily due to Sonja’s character and personality.
+Along with the backstory of Ove and Sonja, we are treated to scenes of Ove and his father in the past.

 With his mother dying way too young, the pair develop an unrelenting bond that is severed only by tragic circumstances.